-9 Things To Consider When Investing In Property For The First Time
+9 Things To Consider When Investing In Property

 Property is generally considered to be a pretty wise investment, especially if you have immigrants for parents like I do.
 BUY, BUY, BUY!
 Rent money is "dead money" apparently, and buying is often seen as a long term step towards financial security and even someday (when the mortgage is all paid off), freedom.
 Buying an investment property, even if it's an inexpensive, small apartment off-the-plan, can help set you up for the future, and if you've got savings you've been nursing for most of your 20s kicking around, it might be worth exploring putting it into property.